I recently left my position at the homeschool writing company, Brave Writer. This was a major life change and I wanted to record it on my blog.

 Trying to determine the best course of action made my brain felt a bit like the Mixed Up Files of Mrs. Basil E Frankweiler.
 I loved working at Brave Writer but my Sense and Sensibility told me it was time to move on.

-There was a series of Unfortunate Events and By the Great Horn Spoon, everything ended with me Walking toward more free time with my family.
+There was a series of Unfortunate Events and By the Great Horn Spoon, everything ended with me Walking toward more free time with my family and the freedom to pursue other opportunities.
 It turns out that not even a little Harry Potter magic can create more time in my day, as much as I have tried.

 While the decision didn’t leave me singing A Christmas Carol, I am looking forward to this new found Freedom Train.
 I am suddenly more available for When You (or my kids need to) Reach Me.